paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-068-disaster-relief.md

 (3) **Certification to Congress** — The Administrator of the Federal Emergency Management Agency shall submit to Congress a certification regarding whether all financial assistance under this section was awarded in accordance with this section.

-**(m) Latest Published Editions** For purposes of subsections (e)(1)(B)(iv) and (g)(10), the term “latest published editions” means, with respect to relevant consensus-based codes, specifications, and standards, the 2 most recently published editions.
+**(m) Latest published editions** For purposes of subsections (e)(1)(B)(iv) and (g)(10), the term “latest published editions” means, with respect to relevant consensus-based codes, specifications, and standards, the 2 most recently published editions.

 ### Statutory Notes

 #### Amendment of Section
-For termination of amendment by section 1234(a)(8) of Pub.
-L. 115–254, see Termination Date of 2018 Amendment note below.
+Pub.
+L. 115–254, div.
+D, § 1234(d), Oct.
+5, 2018, 132 Stat.
+3463, provided that, effective 5 years after Oct.
+5, 2018, this section is amended by striking subsection (m).
+See 2018 Amendment note below.

 #### References in Text
 This chapter, referred to in subsecs. (e)(1)(B)(iv), (g)(5), (10), and (i), was in the original “this Act”, meaning Pub.
 L. 93–288, May 22, 1974, 88 Stat.
 143. For complete classification of this Act to the Code, see Short Title note set out under [section 5121 of this title](./chapter-068-disaster-relief.md#section-5121) and Tables.